FARGO3D/documentation/source/multifluid.rst

    $: make SETUP=fargo_multifluid
    $: ./fargo3d setups/fargo_multifluid/fargo_multifluid.par

-As an example, we show a snapshot of this setup after 50 orbits.
+As an example, we show a snapshot of this setup after 50 orbits:

 .. figure:: ../images/fargo_multifluid.png
    :width: 100%